Share This

 Bear Valley

 As the crow flies, halfway between Lake Tahoe and Yosemite National Park you’ll find a quiet piece of the High Sierra.
 A destination that harkens back to a different era. – Bear Valley.
 Situated at an elevation around 7,000 feet, this slice of heaven receives upwards of 350 inches of snow annually.
 Within this cozy valley, you’ll find one of the hidden ski resorts in the High Sierra – Skyline Bear Valley Resort.
 Within its boundaries, you’ll find 75 trails and 1,700 skiable acres of terrain to ski or snowboard to your heart’s content.
 What this area is really known for is its cross country skiing and snowshoeing.
 Bear Valley Adventure Company offers groomed trails as well sledding and tubing hills.
-Along the way visit trailside huts, café, and even picnic tables across its 3,000 acres and 70+ kilometers of trails.
+Along the way visit trailside huts, a café, and even picnic tables across its 3,000 acres and 70+ kilometers of trails.

 Arnold